ues-io/uesio/README.md

 - ```
   npm install
   ```
-- create a file called `launch.json` located in `apps/.vscode` for the uesio server debugger in go
+- create a file called `launch.json` located in `apps/.vscode` for the uesio server debugger in go and paste the following :

 ```
 {